English3000/Intro-to-Coding/README.md

 In another tab (`⌘ t` in Terminal), `webpack --watch`

+Open your browser & go to **localhost:3000**. _(For now, we are using our computer's local host, instead of Heroku, to test our project.
+3000 is a port number of the host.
+A hosting server has multiple ports, meaning it can host different projects at different ports.)_

-Open your browser & go to **localhost:3000**.
-You should see the text `Client-rendered`.
-(The server-rendered page is replaced by the client-rendered one.)
+You should see the text `Client-rendered`. _(The server-rendered page is replaced by the client-rendered one.)_

 **[NEXT STEPS](https://github.com/English3000/Intro-to-Coding/tree/user-auth#user-authentication-ruby-on-rails)**